judasgutenberg/Esp8266_RemoteControl/README.md

 </code>

 the "values" parameter in the form JSON can also be a SQL string to generate a list of options from the database.
-More on this later.
+If so, the SQL needs to return a 'text' column.